New work for ASTP

 Hong Kong's neon is slowly disappearing as cheaper and more efficient LEDs become commonplace.
 We set out to capture a small part of our Hong Kong, around our studio's home of Wan Chai.
 Read more.

 Hong Kong Identities - MTR - Q&A with John Lloyd

 The MTR railway system in Hong Kong opened in 1979 and is now one of the most successful railway systems in the world.
 This is a short discussion with designer, John Lloyd.
 Read more.

 We have been hard at work over the last few months we have been creating brand identities for several projects including ‘Bakehouse’ - a new bakery in Hong Kong, ‘R.P.A’ - a family office and ‘Anvy’ a new fashion brand.
 More details and project overviews coming soon!
 Read more.

 A logo is the face of a brand.
 A brand is made up of everything and anything that the customer comes in contact with.
 The brand is the sum of the product, the sales counter, the sales person’s first ‘good-morning’, and last ‘goodbye’.
-The brand is the quality of product, the quality of service, the manufacturing process, the raw materials, the warehouse, the website, the social media tone of voice, the interaction.
 Read more.